 c.
 We may also transfer your personal data to other partners that need to be involved in managing a service or communication provided to you, e.g. hotels or travel agencies.

-Your data may in part be transferred and processed the UK and in EEA countries which are recognised as having adequate levels of personal data protection.
-Your data may in part also be transferred and processed in countries outside the European Economic Area (“EEA”) and the UK, which may have a lower data protection level than European countries.
+Your data may be transferred and processed the UK and in EEA countries which are recognised as having adequate levels of personal data protection.
+Your data may also be transferred and processed in countries which may have a lower data protection level.
 Wherever required, we will ensure that a sufficient level of protection is provided for your data, e.g. by concluding specific agreements with the respective data importer.
 Such data transfers are only carried out in accordance with applicable data privacy laws.

 We retain your personal data as long as is necessary for the continuous customer relationship with you as well as for further 10 years after you actively ended the customer relationship or there has been no activity for 2 years, whichever happens first.
-Thereafter we anonymise the data so that they do no longer relate to you.
-We may retain your personal data for a different retention period, where otherwise provided by law.
+Thereafter we anonymise the data so that they are no longer attributable to you.
+We may retain your personal data for a different retention period where otherwise provided for or required by law.

 The following rights are in general available to you according to applicable data privacy laws:

 a.
-Right of information about your personal data stored by us;
+Right of access to information about your personal data stored by us;

 b.
-Right to request the correction, deletion or restricted processing of your personal data;
+Right to request the correction, deletion or restriction of the processing of your personal data;

 c.
 Right to object to a processing for reasons of our own legitimate interest, public interest, or profiling, unless we are able to prove that compelling, warranted reasons superseding your interests, rights and freedom exist, or that such processing is done for purposes of the assertion, exercise or defence of legal claims;